CS2103JAN2017-T09-B3/main/docs/UserGuide.md

     Format: delete INDEX [TASK_DETAIL]

-> Task index can be found in the list on the left side of myPotato /**put a screenshot here**/<br>
+* Task index can be found in the list on the left side of myPotato /**put a screenshot here**/<br>
-> Input the corresponding index number to delete the targeted task.<br>
+* Input the corresponding index number to delete the targeted task.<br>
-> TASK_DETAIL is part of task that you want to delete.
+* TASK_DETAIL is part of task that you want to delete.
 For now, you only can delete deadline from a task.
 So, TASK_DETAIL is only "deadline".

-    Examples:
+**Examples:**

+   * delete 2
-    delete 2: deletes the task number 2
+      >*deletes the task number 2*
+   * delete 1 deadline

-    delete 1 deadline: deletes only the deadline of task number 1
+      >*deletes only the deadline of task number 1*

 #### Clear Tasks : `clear`